JakNJills/FCC-Mock-Survey/README.md

         ---- Add label, input, and p elemnts for survey questions and answers
       ---- Add quote containers
         ---- Add different quotes for each screen view
+      ---- Added styling and empty divs to help align items

 ### Built with